killvxk/qengine/README.md

 This is the old Algorithm used to Secure qengine Types. it is a relatively Basic and Weak XOR Algorithm with Added Niche's such as Rolling Addition / Subtraction, with the benefit of great Control-Flow Confusion from the Inlining, However it is Dated, Deprecated, and not in any way to be Considered a Cryptographically Secure Algorithm at this point in time, and it likely never was.

-It is only used not for Explicit Legacy Calls, Securing low-risk Global Data for a Handful of Classes in qengine Now.
+It is only used now for Explicit Legacy Calls, Securing low-risk Global Data for a Handful of Classes in qengine Now.

-Below is a diagram of how the polyc algorithm currently works, please bear with my bad MSPAINT artwork:
+Below is a diagram of how the polycXOR algorithm currently works, please bear with my bad MSPAINT artwork:

 ![polyc diagram](img/polycgraph.png)